Common Questions About Our Fee-Only Advisory Service

 -

-Narstar is probably not the right fit if you need comprehensive financial planning, budgeting help, debt advice, or insurance guidance.
-It is also not right if you want a portfolio built entirely around index funds (a robo-advisor would cost less), if you need your money back within the next one to two years, or if you are not comfortable with the possibility of losing principal.
+Narstar is probably not the right fit if you need financial planning, budgeting help, debt advice, or insurance guidance.
+It's also not right if you want a portfolio built entirely around index funds (a robo-advisor would cost less), if you need your money back within the next one to two years, or if you're not comfortable with the possibility of losing principal.
 Being clear about fit saves time on both sides.
-If you are not sure, send a message and ask.
+If you're not sure, send a message and ask.

 -

 Investment management only.
 Narstar manages your portfolio at Interactive Brokers.
-We do not provide financial planning, budgeting advice, debt management, insurance analysis, estate planning, or tax planning.
+We don't provide financial planning, budgeting advice, debt management, insurance analysis, estate planning, or tax planning.
 Those are separate disciplines.
-If you need a full financial plan first, a fee-only financial planner who charges by the hour and does not manage assets may be a better starting point.
+If you need a full financial plan first, a fee-only financial planner who charges by the hour and doesn't manage assets may be a better starting point.

 -

 Yes.
 Narstar is a one-person firm.
-I am the only investment adviser representative.
-There is no staff, no associates, no one to hand you off to.
-Every trading decision and every reply to your messages comes from me directly.
-This is a real difference from larger firms where your account may be managed by someone you have never spoken to.
-It also means the relationship depends on one person continuing to operate the business, which is disclosed as a risk in Form ADV.
+I'm the only investment adviser representative, and every trading decision and every reply to your messages comes from me directly.
+At larger firms, your account may be managed by someone you've never spoken to.
+Here, there's nobody to hand you off to.
+That said, it also means the relationship depends on one person continuing to operate the business, which is disclosed as a risk in Form ADV.

 -